openstack/trove/integration/README.md

 ## Steps to setup environment

-Install a fresh Ubuntu 20.04 (focal) image.
+Install a fresh Ubuntu 22.04 (jammy) image.
 We suggest creating a development virtual machine using the image.

 1. Login to the machine as root
 1. Make sure we have git installed